The 8 Best Conditioners For Thinning Hair, According To Pros

 Best Leave-In Conditioner for Thinning Hair

+Leave-in conditioners are a good option for anyone with thinning hair, says Erum N. Ilyas, a board-certified dermatologist outside of Philadelphia.
+That’s because they coat individual hair strands, which not only acts to protect and hydrate, but also gives your hair a fuller look (because each hair is larger in diameter due to the coating).
+This Kerastase leave-in treatment also helps prevent breakage if you use heat styling on a regular basis.
 Backed by a near-perfect 4.8-star Amazon rating, this is a well-loved pick.
 One shopper enthused, “On my fairly fine but long hair this works to protect from heat damage.
 It really nourishes my ends and makes heat styling less damaging.
 It’s a bit pricey, but protecting your hair is super important.”

 Another leave-in conditioner option, OUAI’s cruelty-free version is a mist that’s easy to apply to hair.
 It’s suitable for all hair types, protects against heat, and also smooths those pesky flyaways.
 What’s more, it’s paraben- and sulfate-free and infused with amino acids, tamarind seed extract, and vitamin E. Dr. Ilyas adds that a bonus of leave-in conditioners like this one is that it reduces the tendency for tangling, as many people with thinning hair complain how easily their can get tangled into knots.
 And ultimately, less tangling can help reduce hair loss from hair breakage.
 One Amazon shopper gushed, “Love this product!
 I have very fine, wavy, frizzy hair and this magical formula thickens and de- frizzes it perfectly.
 It also defines my frizzy waves into thicker curls.
 It also thickens and protects my hair when I straighten it.
 I think it is one of the best products I have ever used.”

+This nourishing leave-in conditioner from Briogeo is a recommendation from NY-based dermatologist Dr. Michelle Henry, who says it’s lightweight and works well for all hair types.
+It’s formulated with 91% naturally-derived ingredients, including a blend of rosehip, argan, and coconut oils to hydrate, detangle, and protect hair.
+One Amazon fan raved, “This stuff is like magic.
+Thinning hair, so this makes tangled hair after shampooing easy to brush through.
+Makes fly aways go away.
+Hair is silky and fuller to style.
+Highly recommend.”

+Keranique,’s conditioner for thinning hair is sulfate-free and contains a keratin amino acid complex to help strengthen and fortify the hair, says Dr. Henry.
+It’s designed to help thicken and add volume to hair without weighing it down like traditional conditioners — because the last thing you need is grease on top of thin hair.
+One satisfied shopper noted, “It works, at least for me.
+My hair is very thin and limp and Keranique helps to make it feel like it has more texture so it is not so limp and flat.”